Koha-Community/kohadocs/source/opac.rst

 |image960|

-Below the search buttons you'll find the links to place a hold, print the record, save the record to your lists, or add it to your cart
+Below the search buttons you'll find the links to place a hold, print the record, save the record to your lists, add it to your cart or send to a device (using a QR code).

 |image961|